 Share repurchases and cancellations.
-Prior to 2017, our board of directors authorized various repurchases of shares of our Class A common stock in open market transactions, including block purchases, or in privately-negotiated transactions at unspecified prices and over an unspecified period of time.
+Prior to 2018, our board of directors authorized various repurchases of shares of our Class A common stock in open market transactions, including block purchases, or in privately-negotiated transactions at unspecified prices and over an unspecified period of time.
 We may repurchase our common stock from time to time as market conditions permit.
 The stock repurchase program does not include specific price targets or timetables and may be suspended at any time.
 Depending on market conditions, we may terminate the program prior to its completion.
 We will generally use cash on hand to acquire the shares.
 Repurchased shares will be added to our treasury and cancelled.
-We made no treasury purchases during 2017, 2018 or 2019 and at December 31, 2019, approximately 678,000 shares were available for purchase under these authorizations.
+We made no treasury purchases during 2018, 2019 or 2020 and at December 31, 2020, approximately 678,000 shares were available for purchase under these authorizations.

 Incentive compensation plan.
 We have a share based incentive compensation plan pursuant to which an aggregate of up to 200,000 shares of our common stock can be awarded to non-employee members of our board of directors.
-All of the Class A common shares we issued in 2017, 2018 and 2019 were issued under this plan.
-At December 31, 2019, 149,050 shares were available for award under this plan.
+All of the Class A common shares we issued in 2018, 2019 and 2020 were issued under this plan.
+At December 31, 2020, 140,950 shares were available for award under this plan.

 Dividends.
-We paid regular quarterly dividends of \$.05 per share during 2017 and 2018 and \$0.07 per during 2019.
+We paid regular quarterly dividends of \$.05 per share during 2018, \$0.07 per share during 2019 and \$.10 per share during 2020.
 Declaration and payment of future dividends and the amount thereof, if any, is discretionary and dependent upon our results of operations, financial condition, cash requirements for our businesses, contractual requirements and restrictions and other factors deemed relevant by our board of directors.